orcwg/orcwg/cyber-resilience-sig/minutes/2025-09-01-mom-cyber-resilience-sig.md

 ### Status of the FAQ and inventory

-- It has been updated the FAQ roadmap
+- [FAQ roadmap](https://github.com/orcwg/cra-hub/issues/262) added to CRA Hub rpository and [Deliverables Plan timeline][timeline] updated accordingly
-- The new structure and format will be discussed in the FAQ meeting on Friday
+- Proposed FAQ format will be discussed in FAQ meeting this Friday
+- [Inventory timeline][timeline] also updated

 ### Code & Compliance